 Lucy is a teacher of mindfulness, self-compassion, and Buddhism who leads retreats and courses worldwide.
-She is part of a nationally acclaimed team delivering mindfulness for burnout retreats, and has been trained directly by the internationally renowned pioneers of self-compassion Kristin Neff and Chris Germer.
-As a practising doctor in the NHS, she understands the importance of integrating mindfulness and self-compassion practices as a way to keep balance in everyday life.
+She is a senior Mindful Self-Compassion teacher, having trained directly with the internationally renowned pioneers of self-compassion Kristin Neff and Chris Germer.
+As a practising doctor within the NHS, she understands the importance of integrating practice into daily life as a way to keep balance in everyday life.

 Laila is a US-based psychotherapist and was one of the first international teachers to be trained in Mindful Self-Compassion.
-As the founder of The Mindful Self, she has had the pleasure of being trained by world renowned teachers including Jack Kornfield, Tara Brach, and The Dalai Lama.
+She has had the pleasure of being trained by world renowned teachers including Jack Kornfield, Tara Brach, and The Dalai Lama.
 In addition to being a mindfulness and self-compassion teacher, she is a practicing Muslim who is actively engaged in her local community.

 Dene is a teacher in the Zen tradition of Thich Nhat Hanh.
 He also facilitates MBSR courses and trains mindfulness teachers for several organisations including within the NHS.
 His work includes also offering chaplaincy within prisons and mental health hospitals.
 We appreciate his warm and deeply compassionate presence!

-Mel (they/them) has been teaching mindfulness and self-compassion to individuals, groups and businesses for 8 years.
-As the founder of Stillpoint Mindfulness, they trained at Bangor Centre for Mindfulness and with Kristin Neff and Chris Germer in teaching Mindful Self-Compassion.
-Mel is a practising psychotherapist and also facilitates LGBTQIA+ international mindfulness spaces.
+Armel (they/them) has been teaching mindfulness and self-compassion to individuals, groups and businesses for 8 years.
+They trained at Bangor Centre for Mindfulness and with Kristin Neff and Chris Germer in teaching Mindful Self-Compassion.
+Armel is a practising psychotherapist and also facilitates LGBTQIA+ international mindfulness spaces.

 Mick specialises in bringing mindfulness practice out into nature.
 He lives and works at the mindfulness practice centre Plum Village, where he supports retreats combining mindfulness, deep ecology and organic farming.
 He is a native of Ireland, a qualified yoga teacher, and also supports LGBTQ mindfulness groups and retreats.

 Jasmine has facilitated mindfulness groups for both children and adults for over 10 years.
 Most recently she helped train adult mindfulness facilitators in educational and community settings.
-She was trained to teach mindfulness by the internationally recognised teachers Tara Brach and Jack Kornfield, and has also undergone teacher training in Mindful Self Compassion.
+She was trained to teach mindfulness by the internationally recognised teachers Tara Brach and Jack Kornfield, and has undergone training in the Mindful Self-Compassion programme.